 Changes in age eligibility for ACT Seniors Cards

-From 1 July 2017, the eligibility age for applying for an ACT Seniors Card will increase to 61 years.
+From 1 July 2017, the eligibility age for applying for an ACT Seniors Card will gradually increase to 65 years from 1 July 2025.

 The change in eligibility age will not impact current Seniors Card holders.